 - NHS Scotland Recruitment

-The main provider of CPD and education is the College of Podiatry, which is part of the Society of Chiropodists and Podiatrists.
+The main provider of CPD and education is the College of Podiatry.
 It runs study programmes and regional and national training events.
-You can also become a member of the Society, which allows you to network with other podiatrists and gain access to journals and articles.
+You can also become a member of the Society of Chiropodists and Podiatrists/College of Podiatry, which allows you to network with other podiatrists and gain access to journals and articles.

-Once qualified, you can specialise in certain areas or you can choose to take postgraduate qualifications.
-Courses are available in specialist subjects as such forensic podiatry, podiatric surgery, independent prescribing and clinical biomechanics.
+Once qualified, you can specialise in particular areas of podiatry.
+Postgraduate courses are available in areas such as podiatry with diabetes and the theory of podiatric surgery.
 Search for postgraduate courses in podiatry.

-Part-time courses in business skills may be helpful if you're considering self-employment.
-Topics include:
+Part-time courses in areas such as business skills, marketing and financial management may be helpful if you're considering self-employment.

-After gaining experience, you may decide to focus on high-risk patient management to work with people who have an underlying illness or condition that puts their lower limbs at risk of infection or disability.
+Although podiatrists usually begin their career in general clinics, you may decide to specialise in a particular area of podiatry.
+For example, you could focus on high-risk patient management working with patients who have an underlying illness or condition that puts their lower limbs at risk of infection or disability.
 This may include working in rheumatology, dermatology or diabetes.

 You could also choose to specialise in areas such as:

-It's possible to pursue academic research in a university, hospital or specialist institution.
-A Masters or PhD qualification may be required for teaching in a university.
+With further qualifications, it's possible to pursue academic research in a university, hospital or specialist institution.

-Another option with significant experience is to set up your own private practice.
-While this can be expensive in terms of equipment and insurance, it offers the prospect of flexible employment.
+Another option for experienced podiatrists is to set up your own private practice.
+While this can be expensive in terms of equipment and insurance, it offers the prospect of flexible employment and large financial rewards if you're successful.
 You could look into opportunities to rent a room in a clinic or on a fee-share basis with other practitioners.